m4crobuild/mbLaravel-Scaffold/README.md

 # mbLaravel-Scaffold
-Starting point for Laravel projects
+Starting point for any Laravel 9 projects.

+## Description
+This project contains the following:
+1. Bootstrap 5
+2. Laravel Authentication